Updated May 11, 2023

 - Query execution via MapReduce.

-- Hive also provides Indexing to accelerate, index type including compaction and bitmap index as of 0.10, more index types are planned.
+- Hive also provides Indexing to accelerate index types, including compaction and bitmap index.
+As of 0.10, more index types are planned.

 - Storage types supported by Hive are RCfile, HBase, ORC, and Plain text.

-- SQL-like queries (Hive QL), which are implicitly converted into MapReduce or Tez, or Spark jobs.
+- SQL-like queries (Hive QL) are implicitly converted into MapReduce, Tez, or Spark jobs.

 - By default, Hive stores metadata in an embedded Apache Derby database.

 - Impala is a query engine that runs on Hadoop.
-It public beta test distribution was announced in October 2012 and became generally available on May 2013.
+Its public beta test distribution was announced in October 2012 and became generally available on May 2013.

 - It supports HDFS Apache HBase storage and Amazon S3.

-- Reads Hadoop file formats, including text, Parquet, Avro, RCFile, LZO, and Sequence file.
+- Reads Hadoop file formats, including text, Parquet, Avro, RCFile, LZO, and Sequence files.